 Maple chicken is one of those recipes that always gets rave reviews when I serve it.
 In fact, it’s one of the chicken dishes my family requests most often.

 Chicken drumsticks are a favorite in our household.
 I suspect this is the case for any household that has kids.
-Still, us the grownups find chicken a bit bland, so we like to make drumsticks more interesting with different seasonings – I often make spicy drumsticks or jerk chicken.
+The grownups find chicken a bit bland, so we like to make drumsticks more interesting with different seasonings.
+I often make spicy drumsticks or jerk chicken.